 To be productive, agents need to be confident that no lead is ever missed.
 Leads should present themselves in a way that your energy goes into the sales pitch, rather than into worrying about whether there was a better lead to call.

-Pick from scheduled leads if any, most due first or least due first depending on selected algorithm.
+Pick from scheduled leads if any, most due first or least due first depending on the selected algorithm.

 Otherwise, pick from unscheduled and new leads, optionally sorted by any attribute.

 This ensures that leads scheduled for callback get shot to the top of the queue at the right time.
-It also ensures that leads that are being called right now or has been claimed by other agents are not picked, making it possible for multiple agents to work on the same list without the risk of clashing.
+It also ensures that leads that are being called right now or have been claimed by other agents are not picked, making it possible for multiple agents to work on the same list without the risk of clashing.